Leonidas Lent Hamline

-Leonidas Lent Hamline (pronounced as if it were Hamlin) (1797 in Burlington, Connecticut – 1865) was an American Methodist Episcopal bishop and a lawyer.
+Leonidas Lent Hamline (pronounced "Hamlin"; 1797–1865) was an American Methodist Episcopal bishop and a lawyer.
 He is the eponym of Hamline University in St. Paul, Minnesota, and of Hamline Avenue and Hamline United Methodist Church, also in St. Paul.

+Biography

-Hamline studied for the ministry, but afterward studied law, and practiced for a while in Ohio.
+Leonidas Lent Hamline was born in Burlington, Connecticut on May 10, 1797.
+He studied for the ministry, but afterward studied law, and practiced for a while in Ohio.
 He became a preacher in the Methodist church in 1830.
 In 1844, when the Methodist church divided over slavery, he was a member of the General Conference, the church's legislative body, and drew up the plan of separation.

 He provided US$25,000 of his own money to launch a school, which became Hamline University.
-A statue of the bishop, sculpted by Michael Price, Professor of Art, stands on campus.
+A statue of the bishop, sculpted by Michael Price, professor of art, stands on campus.

-Hamline was the first editor of the long-running 19th century Cincinnati-based periodical, The Ladies' Repository, and Gatherings of the West.
+Hamline was the first editor of the long-running 19th-century Cincinnati-based periodical, The Ladies' Repository, and Gatherings of the West.

+He died in Mount Pleasant, Iowa on February 22, 1865, and was buried at Rosehill Cemetery in Chicago.

 A number of his sermons are given in the Works of L. L. Hamline, D. D., edited by Rev. F. G. Hibbard, D. D., (two volumes, 1869).